-Applicants with the highest scores (total amount of points from the Selection Committee) will be granted a spot as exchange student, depending on the number of available slots that the partner university has allocated to the UvA.
+- Applicants with the highest scores (total amount of points from the Selection Committee) will be granted a spot as exchange student, depending on the number of available slots that the partner university has allocated to the UvA.

-The application round overview indicates the number of available spots and if there are slots reserved for students from a specific faculty/department as of 1 November 2019.
-The chances of being selected vary per destination.
-It all depends upon available spots and the popularity of the universities in question.
+- The application round overview indicates the number of available spots and if there are slots reserved for students from a specific faculty/department as of 20 December 2019.

 To apply for a Global Exchange Programme, you need to create a personal online application.
 Selection will take place based on this.
-International Student Affairs (BIS) will email the results for round one on 17 December, for round two on 4 February and for round three on 1 July.
+International Student Affairs (BIS) will email the results for round one on 17 December, for round two on 31 January and for round three on 1 July.